Gifts and invitations

 • Explain to business partners the applicable gifts and invitations policy, to avoid any misunderstanding.

-• Speak with my manager and the Legal Department if in doubt.
+• Speak with my manager and the Legal / Compliance Department if in doubt.

 Don't: I must not